kmikl/open-zt703/Notes/DTM0660_comms.md

 - 7: 0x8A <br />
 - 8: 0xEF <br />
 - 9: 0xCF <br />
-If bit 7 of the first digit is set, the value is negative <br />
+If bit 4 of the first digit is set, the value is negative <br />
-If bit 7 of an other digit is set, the decimal point _before_ the digit is on <br />
+If bit 4 of an other digit is set, the decimal point _before_ the digit is on <br />
 <br />
 Mode1 decoding: <br />
+- 0x20: Relative measurement (hold active) <br />
 - 0x40: Continuity <br />
 - 0x80: Diode <br />
 <br />